bbalganjjm/natural_js/docs/DEVELOPER-GUIDE-UI-Datepicker.md

-# Natural-JS Datepicker Component Developer Guide
+# Natural-UI Datepicker Component Developer Guide

-The Natural-JS Datepicker (N.datepicker) is a UI component that displays a calendar popup for selecting a date or month in a text input element specified by the context option.
+The Natural-UI Datepicker (N.datepicker) is a UI component that displays a calendar popup for selecting a date or month in a text input element specified by the context option.

 ## Table of Contents